 This job is perfect for nurses who want to share their knowledge and expertise with others.
 And while the pay is not always great, it can be very rewarding.

-If you love spending time outdoors, this may be the perfect side job for you.
+If you love spending time outdoors, this may be your perfect side job.
 Camp nurses work at summer camps and are responsible for the health and safety of the campers.

-As a camp nurse, you would be responsible for things like administering medication, treating minor injuries, and more.
+As a camp nurse, you would be responsible for administering medication, treating minor injuries, and more.

-This job is ideal for nurses who are looking for a change of pace.
+This job is ideal for nurses looking for a change of pace.
 And while the pay is not always great, it can be a lot of fun.

-Of course, this is a seasonal job as most camps operate during the summer.
-It may not be a fit with your full-time work schedule, but it’s worth considering in the right situation.
+Of course, working as a camp nurse is a seasonal job, as most camps operate during the summer.
+It may not fit your full-time work schedule, but it’s worth considering in the right situation.

-If you love working with kids, this may be the perfect side job for you.
+If you love working with kids, this may be your perfect side job.
 It’s not technically a nursing job, but parents and those hiring childcare workers would love to have someone with nursing experience in case your expertise is ever needed.

 There are a lot of different ways to get involved in this field.
 You could become a nanny or work at a local daycare center.